|

 Part 1 End of the honeymoon - Results

-The appointment of Simon Grayson as new Leeds United manager
+and table The appointment of Simon Grayson as new Leeds United manager

 just before Christmas 2008 revived spirits at Elland Road after